ajay340/Web-Database-Management/README.md

 # Web Database Management
-This is a Web User Interface for looking, adding, deleting, and editing data on your mySQL database created with Django.
+This is a Web User Interface for viewing, adding, deleting, and editing data on your mySQL database created with Django.

 ## How to install
-You will need to have Python 3.X  mySQL 5.7.X installed. mySQL verison 5.8+ is not compatible with some of the libraries.
+You will need to have Python 3.X and mySQL 5.7.X installed. mySQL verison 5.8+ is not compatible with some of the libraries.

-Next install the required libraries
+Next install the required libraries.
 ```
 pip3 install -r requirements.txt
 ```